Court System Not Divorce Act Needs Overhaul

 Father had also been without access

-The original order had stated that the younger daughter was to be dropped off with the paternal grandparents on a specific date and the mother had failed to do so.
+The original order stated that the younger daughter was to be dropped off with the paternal grandparents on a specific date, but the mother failed to do so.
 The father had also been without access for over 6 months.
 He then spoke to a family lawyer.

 The motion judge had found that the mother was leaving it up to the daughter to decide whether or not she would attend visits with the father and that sometimes a refusal to visit with the father resulted in a positive consequence.

 The motion judge characterized her actions as effectively abdicating “her parental authority on the issue of access.”
-The judge identified that there were alternate avenues for the mother to use to enforce the daughter to comply with the support order.
-In the end, the motion judge found the mother in contempt of the order.
+The judge identified alternate avenues for the mother to use to force the daughter to comply with the support order.
+The motion judge found the mother in contempt of the order.
 The mother appealed the decision to the Ontario Court of Appeal.

 As stated by the motion judge, Ontario courts have held consistently that a parent “has some positive obligation to ensure a child who allegedly resists contact with the access parent complies with the access order…”

 The decision makes it clear that the parent was trying to force a child to go with the parent.
-The child’s opinion on access time is important as they get older.
+The child’s opinion on access time is essential as they get older.

-The opinion of the child will only be used at the time the order is made as part of determining what is in the best interests of the child.
-It may also be used in determining what type of access should occur.
+The child’s opinion will only be used when the order is made to determine what is in the child’s best interests.
+It may also be used to determine what type of access should occur.

-A parent cannot deny access to their child to see an ex after the order has been made by the court.
-If a parent uses the excuse that the child does not want to go to the other parent’s house for access time, they will likely be found in contempt of any prior access orders and can pay steep fees and consequences.
+A parent cannot deny access to their child to see an ex after the court has made the order.
+If a parent uses the excuse that the child does not want to go to the other parent’s house for access time, they will likely be found in contempt of prior access orders and can pay steep fees and consequences.

-The important lesson to take away from this case is that it is expected that parents will not influence the child’s decision through conversations with the child or rewards for refusing to go to access time with the other parent.
-The access order given by the court is expected to be adhered to by each parent.
-The decision of whether to attend access with either parent is not to be left up to the child.
+The critical lesson from this case is that parents are expected not to influence the child’s decision through conversations with the child or rewards for refusing to go to access time with the other parent.
+Each parent is expected to adhere to the court’s access order.
+The decision to attend access with either parent is not up to the child.

-This is why it’s so important to get legal advice from a family lawyer.
+This is why getting legal advice from a family lawyer is so important.

 Dividing wedding gifts during divorce